-A. The young actress who is developing a career.
-B. The actress who has followed in her parents' footsteps and went from Shakespeare to Hollywood.
-C. The actress who struggled through drama school and became a Hollywood director.
-D. The actress whose wild life is affecting her career but who is now trying to get serious.
+- A. The young actress who is developing a career. - B. The actress who has followed in her parents' footsteps and went from Shakespeare to Hollywood. - C. The actress who struggled through drama school and became a Hollywood director. - D. The actress whose wild life is affecting her career but who is now trying to get serious.

 Five sentences have been removed from the text below.
+For each question, choose the correct answer.
 There are three extra sentences which you do not need to use.